Structured beam controlled super-resolution in quantum dots via rapid adiabatic passage

 Other than the central peak, small side peaks appear due to the population transition to the excited state due to the LG beam.
+At higher temperature T = 50K we find the side peaks as well as the central peak distort considerably.
 The tail of the SG beam fails to take all the population to the excited state, leaving it partially in the ground state.
 However, the LG beam partially takes this leftover population to an excited state.
-We have elaborated on the discussion of the occurrence of the side peaks due to the variation of field intensities in the latter part.
 We choose the beam waist judiciously so that the side peaks remain minimum and far apart from the central maximum.
 Figure \ref{fig:6}(a) shows the central spot in the 2d plane.
 Also, we can detect multiple QDs at different preassigned locations given in Fig. \ref{fig:6}(b).
 Thus, applying the SG and LG beams successively give a smaller spot size of the QDs emitters.